 Facilitating conversations between individuals is an important service provided by the Office of the Ombudsperson.
-It is free of charge and available to students, staff, and faculty on request.
-Individual facilitation is a voluntary process in which one or more impartial person(s), the ombudsperson(s), facilitate communication between/among parties in conflict.
+It is free of charge and available to students, staff, and faculty upon request.
+Individual facilitation is a voluntary process in which one or more impartial person(s), the Ombudsperson(s), facilitate communication between/among parties in conflict.
 We do not make decisions on the substance of the matter, only the parties do.

 Introduction: The neutral third party (or Ombudsperson) sets the parties at ease and explains the ground rules.
 The Ombudsperson’s role is not to make a decision but to help both parties reach a mutual agreement by explaining that he/she will not take sides.